hendrikvanantwerpen/scala-collection-mapreduce/README.md

 map).
 This allowed us to completely infer multoids that go several levels deep.
 We created general multoids for maps, sets, sequences and tuples.

 There are situations where conflicts can occur.
-E.g. the Tuple2Multoid and the Tuple2Monoid both match when the tuple values are Monoids.
+E.g. our Tuple2Multoid and the Scalaz Tuple2Monoid both match when the tuple values are Monoids.
 Haven't found a way to resolve this automatically yet.
 You'll have to pick one by hand.

 Performance of the final solution is very close to using handwritten folds.

+Laemmel describes aggregators as a subtype of Monoid, I think because any aggregator assumes a collection, which is a Monoid.
+So some Monoids can also take elements.
+In the implementation this is reversed, so a Monoid is a special case of aggregator, because a monoid can be expressed as an aggregator, not every aggregator as a monoid.
+To have the most general interface for mapreduce it must take aggregators.

 ## Integrating MapReduce by pimping Scala Collections